gipritchard/Space-Debris/Space Debris Taskforce.md

 ![](../assets/screenshots/TX_Setup2.png)
 *Example 4 player game set up*

-1. Remove Fragmentation cards from the Debris deck
+1. Remove Fragmentation cards from the debris deck
-2. Separate the Debris deck into LEO, HEO, & GSO card piles
+2. Separate the debris deck into LEO, HEO, & GSO card piles
 3. Shuffle each pile of cards separately
 4. Draw 1 card from the LEO pile, place the 'A' satellite token at this location
 5. Draw 1 card from the HEO pile, place the 'B' satellite token at this location
 6. Draw 1 card from the GSO pile, place the 'C' satellite token at this location
 7. Shuffle LEO, HEO, & GSO piles together, excluding debris fragmentation cards and debris cards drawn so far
 8. Draw 1 card, place the 'D' satellite token at this location
-9. Draw 3 cards, place 3 Debris at these locations
+9. Draw 3 cards, place 3 debris at these locations
-10. Draw 3 cards, place 2 Debris at these locations
+10. Draw 3 cards, place 2 debris at these locations
-11. Draw 3 cards, place 1 Debris at these locations
+11. Draw 3 cards, place 1 debris at these locations
 12. Each player, place your pawn on an empty space adjacent to a satellite OR on a satellite with no other pawns
 	1. Spaces are considered adjacent if they are connected by a dotted line.
-13. Shuffle all debris cards and debris fragmentation cards together into a single Debris deck
+13. Shuffle all debris cards and debris fragmentation cards together into a single debris deck
-14. Place the Collision Token on the GSO game board on the indicated starting space.
+14. Place the Threat Token on the GSO game board on the indicated starting space.
-15. Place the Debris deck face down near the game board
+15. Place the debris deck face down near the game board
-16. Place the remaining Debris near the game board, this is the supply
+16. Place the remaining debris near the game board, this is the supply

 ## Choose Satellites
 ![](../attachments/set_up3.jpg)